Ooseykins/AethaModelSwap/README.md

 ## Creating models
 Models are exported/imported via Unity Asset Bundles.
 The asset bundle must have the .hastemodel filename extension.
 The Unity version shouldn't matter too much, but I tested with 2022.x and 6000.x.
 To be a valid model, the prefab name must have a number suffix (eg: Aetha.32100) to indicate which skin ID it uses.
 This should be totally unique otherwise it will fail to load.
 The model must also have an animator component with a humanoid avatar set.

+There is a script for exporting the asset bundles included in this repository.
+Make sure BuildAssetBundles.cs is inside of a folder called Editor when putting it in Unity.

 The UI icon should be a square .png file, named the same as the prefab (eg: Aetha.32100.png)

 The configuration file can be created in game using the configuration interface (Settings -> General -> Open Model Editor)